The Mirror Method

 Our lives today don’t really give us the luxury to collapse first and heal later.
 What is naturally overwhelming becomes a “normal tempo”.

-We already understand prevention benefits when it comes to physical health: we eat better to avoid metabolic problems and stay strong, we move to keep our body in shape, we support our immune system so we get sick less…
+We already understand prevention benefits when it comes to physical health: we eat better to avoid metabolic problems, we move to keep our body in shape, we support our immune system so we get sick less…

 Yet we often forget that the same prevention and care is needed for our emotional life and our mind.